 The most common way a headboard gets dirty is through the constant touch with our skin and hair.

 As a consequence, skin oil, sweat, as well as make-up and hair products gradually accumulate in the fabric, making a regular cleaning routine a must.

-So, let’s dive in and learn how to maintain fabric headboards and take care of all common stains, having in mind the specifics of each fabric.
+So, let’s dive in and learn how to maintain and clean fabric headboards and take care of all common stains, having in mind the specifics of each fabric.